lomithrani/SoftwareQuality/README.md

 >2: Write the different unit tests for all the methods.
 Pay attention to the order of the tests

 Tests are here: [MyStackTests.java](https://github.com/lomithrani/SoftwareQuality/blob/master/Assignment2/src/test/java/SoftwareQuality/Assignment2/MyStackTests.java)
->If you were to implement differently the Stack class, find an architecture that permits not to rewrite all of the methods.
-Give the class diagram.

->3: ???
-If you were to implement differently the Stack class, find an architecture that permits not to rewrite all of the methods.
+>3: If you were to implement differently the Stack class, find an architecture that permits not to rewrite all of the methods.
 Give the class diagram.

 ![ClassDiagram](https://github.com/lomithrani/SoftwareQuality/blob/master/Assignment2/MyStack.png)